 The SHISAI KAMON Yunomi has a lovely purple tone which adds depth of expression.
 The purple tone is brought not by glaze but by the nature of the clay, which is very rare and mined in Nara.
 Combined with the white glaze, the clay takes on this unique purple tone.
 This property of the clay is subtly different in each batch of clay, even in the same kind of clay mined in the same area, so please note that the color of this Yunomi may vary in deepness of shade.

 The form is not common but sophisticated.
 The curve of the rim and the silhouette from side to bottom are quite subtle and elegant.
 And gold lines, painted vertically from middle to base on side and inside of rim, add elegant expression.

 Using a stamp stick and a special type of clay from Nara, Tohraku stamps each of his works by hand, whereas most are stamped by machine.
 In this way, he creates the traditional pattern MISHIMA, reminiscent of early-modern Japan.

 Specially packaged in a carton box.

 Free shipping on all tea ware items!

-(Please note that due to the variation in natural color of the clay, each of these Yunomi are unique in color and no two are exactly the same.)
+(Please note that due to the variation in natural color of the clay, this Yunomi is unique in color and no two are exactly the same.)